 32. I have to put my family first

-This one sounds like a hard one to argue with.
-Of course your family has to take priority for the most part, but similarly, you will be a priority to them.
+Of course your family has to take priority for the most part.
+But similarly, you will be a priority to them.

 Your health should be important to them and without that you may be either useless to them or, in severe cases, a burden.